Catherine (video game): Catherine: Full Body

-The original English voice cast reprised their roles for new dialogue, with Brianna Knickerbocker voicing the character of Rin.
+The original Japanese and English voice cast reprised their roles for new dialogue, with Aya Hirano and Brianna Knickerbocker voicing the character of Rin in Japanese and English respectively.
 The localization team had to translate roughly 165,000 Japanese characters and over 6,000 new lines of spoken dialogue.
 As the original script altered several established lines, the team constantly referenced the Japanese script and worked hard to smoothly incorporate new and original text.
 While the team could have recast due to the lapse of time between the original and Full Body, the team wanted to "preserve the integrity" of Full Body and so brought back the entire main cast and most of the supporting cast.
 There were problems with how some voices had aged over the past eight years, and due to concerns over Baker's voice the team opted not to re-record a scene where Vincent screamed for 20 seconds.
 A notable adjustment for the Western release of Full Body was the crediting and dialogue for the transgender character Erica.
 She was originally referred to in the English credits using her birth name with her chosen name in parentheses.
 The Japanese version of Full Body retained this, but Atlus changed it for the Western release to use Erica's chosen name.
 This is notable because the game appeared in the news following public debate over whether the original credits were transphobic.
 Some dialogue within the game related to Erica was also changed for similar reasons.
 The PS4 version was released by Atlus in North America and Europe on September 3, 2019.
 For the European version, the localizers had the extra task of translating the text into French, Spanish, Italian and German.
 The lack of an English localization for the Vita version was attributed to the console's discontinuation outside of Japan that year.
 A Nintendo Switch version was announced during a Nintendo Direct in March 2020 titled Catherine: Full Body for Nintendo Switch in Japan and simply Catherine: Full Body in the west.
 It was released on July 2, 2020 in Japan and July 7, 2020 internationally.

 The Nintendo Switch version includes all downloadable content in the game.